aless80/Install-Samples-BI/README.md

 Automatically install SAMPLES in IRIS Data Platform

 ### Description
-In InterSystems' IRIS Data Platform the samples in the SAMPLES namespace are not available out of the box, but they are freelyavailable on github: [intersystems/Samples-BI](https://github.com/intersystems/Samples-BI).
+In InterSystems' IRIS Data Platform the samples in the SAMPLES namespace are not available out of the box, but they are freely available on github: [intersystems/Samples-BI](https://github.com/intersystems/Samples-BI).
 This routine automates the whole installation process.
 It will install the namespace, database, webapp, and a temporary "Temp" SSLConfigs.
 The [intersystems/Samples-BI](https://github.com/intersystems/Samples-BI) repository will be downloaded as zip file to the /mgr/ directory of the installation.
 This routine will try to automatically extract the zip file (see the instructions below).
 The installation routine from [intersystems/Samples-BI](https://github.com/intersystems/Samples-BI) will install the samples.
 Finally, this routine will remove zip file, extracted directory, and the "Temp" SSLConfigs.

 ### Requirements